CooperCoolrea/FancyBucket3000/README.md

 **Circuit**
-1. To construct our system, we first built a simple circuit with a ball valve and a motor controller.
-The circuit diagram can be seen in figure ___.
+1. To construct our system, we first built a simple circuit that included a ball valve and a motor controller.
+2. Next, we had to create a second power supply for the ball valve.
+One thing that we did not originally consider when we ordered the ball valve was that it required at least 9 Volts of power to function properly.
+Our Redboard could only provide 5 Volts and the battery pack that came with our Sparkfun Inventor Kit could only provide 6 Volts (1.5 Volts per battery).
+Thus, we found a 12 Volt source, then retrofit the wires to fit the ground and positive wires of the connector of the double A battery pack holder.
+After stripping the wires, we used a multimeter to determine which wire was positive and which was negative.
+Then, we soldered them to the battery pack connecter and wrapped the wires in electrical tape.
+3. Next, we added a pH sensor.
+We connected wires to the ports on the pH sensor for power, ground, and one labled "Po" to represent pH output.
+4. Finally, we incorporated an ultrasonic sensor.
+The final circuit diagram can be seen in figure _____.
+A picture of our final circuit can be seen in figure ________.

 <p align="center">
 <img width=50% src="https://github.com/CooperCoolrea/FancyBucket3000/blob/main/Circuit%20Diagram-1.jpg">
 </p>
 <p align="center">
-  <em>Figure X: Final 3D printed box and lid</em>
+  <em>Figure X: Complete Circuit Diagram </em>
 </p>

-3. One thing that we did not originally consider when we ordered the ball valve was that it required at least 9 Volts of power to function properly.
-Our Redboard could only provide 5 Volts and the battery pack that came with our Sparkfun Inventor Kit could only provide 6 Volts (1.5 Volts per battery).
-Thus, we had to ________________.
-After stripping the wires, we soldered them to _____, then added electrical tape _____.
-4. Next, we added a pH sensor.
-The circuit diagram with the pH sensor included can be seen in figure ___.
-5. Finally, we incorporated an ultrasonic sensor.
-The circuit diagram for the ultrasonic sensor can be seen in figure _____.
-A picture of our final build can be seen in figure ________.

 **Software and GUI**
 1. To create the code for our project, we prompted ChatGPT to create a script for Arduino IDE that controls an electronic ball valve, a pH sensor, and an ultrasonic sensor.
 To control the electronic ball valve, the program needed to open the valve with the click of a button and automatically close the valve after water has been released.
 The pH sensor needed to read the pH accurately, report it to the user, and provide a treatment recommendation.
 The ultrasonic sensor needed to report the volume to the user and notify the user when it is too full.